 The Right to Information Act lays down provision for the second appeal in cases once you are unhappy and dissatisfied with the choice given by the primary Appellate Authority.
 Information Commissions are found out in the middle and states for hearing such appeals.
 The Below information helps you to know important things about RTI Second Appeal.

 A second appeal under The RTI Act 2005 against a choice of an Appellate Authority to information Commission must be made within 90 days from the date on which the choice should are made or from the date a choice was received.
 However, the Information Commission has the discretion to permit appeals after this era has expired if there's sufficient cause for such delay.

-Who can make the second appeal?
+Who can make the RTI 2nd appeal?

-Any person aggrieved by the order of the PIO can file the 2nd appeal.
-You'll also request your friend or an RTI Activist or the other person to file a complaint on your behalf provided he features a copy of all the relevant documents like RTI online Application, acknowledgement receipt, PIO reply, first appeal, the order of FAA, etc. The format of the Authorization Letter enclosed.
+Any person aggrieved by the order of the PIO can file the RTI 2nd appeal.
+You'll also request your friend or an RTI Activist or the other person to file a complaint on your behalf provided he features a copy of all the relevant documents like RTI online Application, acknowledgment receipt, PIO reply, first appeal, the order of FAA, etc. The format of the Authorization Letter enclosed.

-The Central Information Commission and State Information Commission are found out at the middle and state level respectively to listen to complaints and second appeals.
+The Central Information Commission and State Information Commission are found out at the middle and state level respectively to listen to complaints and RTI second appeals.
 You would like to send your appeal to the relevant Information Commission in writing.
 In matters concerning Central Government public authorities, you would like to send your appeal to the Central Information Commission.
 For matters concerning government public authorities, you'll get to send your appeal to the concerned State Information Commission.
 Appeals against Panchayats are going to be sent to the relevant State Information Commission.

-How to prepare the Second Appeal
+How to prepare the RTI Second Appeal

 The Central Government and a few State Governments have issued rules about what information must be included in an appeal to Information Commissions.
 However, there's no standard format for filing the second appeal. additionally to basic information about your application and the way it had been processed, your appeal should attach supporting documents, including self-attested copies of the orders/decision notice against which the appeal is being made; and copies of any additional documents you're relying upon which are mentioned in your appeal.